 50 Easy Meal Prep Recipe Ideas

-Here are 50 easy meal prep ideas for breakfast, lunch, dinner.
+Here are 50 easy meal prep ideas for breakfast, lunch, and dinner.
 We also include a list of nutritious snacks!

-Many of these recipes utilize time saving Trifecta A la Carte Ingredients such as Trifecta chicken, rice, and beyond meat, but provide instructions on how to easily substitute out other raw ingredients.
+Many of these recipes utilize time-saving Trifecta A la Carte Ingredients such as Trifecta chicken, rice, and beyond meat, but provide instructions on how to easily substitute out other raw ingredients.

 These recipes fit a variety of dietary approaches.
 Keto, vegan, vegetarian, paleo, plant based whole-foods, Mediterranean, flexitarian; it doesn't matter what you call you're diet just make sure you enjoy what you're eating and maximizing quality over quantity to conquer your goals.